-Mekong Institute (MI) and the Shenzhen Foundation for International Exchange and Cooperation (SFIEC) was profiled in Shenzhen Daily following the successful completion of sessions under the “Capacity Building for Regional Economic Integration and Innovation for Free Trade Zone Development in the Lancang-Mekong Region” online training at the MI Headquarters last March 30 to April 1, 2021.
+Mekong Institute (MI) and the Shenzhen Foundation for International Exchange and Cooperation (SFIEC) were profiled in Shenzhen Daily following the successful completion of sessions under the “Capacity Building for Regional Economic Integration and Innovation for Free Trade Zone Development in the Lancang-Mekong Region” online training at the MI Headquarters last March 30 to April 1, 2021.

 The activity exposed 35 government, academic researchers, and private sector representatives from Cambodia, P.R.
 China, Lao PDR, Myanmar, Thailand, and Vietnam to international and regional concepts and practices on free trade zone (FTZ) development, with focus on P.R.
 China’s pilot program to equip participants in contributing to future economic zone development in their respective Lancang-Mekong countries.